-Program Description The Farm and Ranch Management option at BSC is for those who plan on managing a crop or livestock production operation.
+Program Description The Farm and Ranch Management option is for those who plan on managing a crop or livestock production operation.
 The curriculum is designed to prepare students to be successful managers and to acquire the knowledge and ability to deal with the challenges of today's agriculture industries.
-Study includes prescribed course work in accounting, agriculture finance, marketing, precision farming, crop/soil science and livestock production.
+Study includes prescribed coursework in accounting, agriculture finance, marketing, precision farming, crop/soil science and livestock production.
 Technology instruction is infused throughout the curriculum.
 Students are exposed to various applications of technology related to business management, crop production, livestock production and soil science.
 Precision farming technology instruction includes guidance systems, handheld GPS systems, GIS software, variable rate fertilizer application, and remote sensing.

 The program requires participation in a cooperative education internship.
 Advisors will work with students to determine an appropriate internship project for students choosing this option.

 Preparation Students interested in agriculture should be resourceful, flexible, creative problem solvers, interested in technology, and enjoy continuous learning.
 The following background is helpful: high school or college courses in agriculture, science and math, and experience working on a farm or for an agriculture-related business.
 Interested students are encouraged to apply early, as openings are limited.